mhill44/holbertonschool-unity/0x00-unity_ar_business_card/README.md

-This is the repo for my ar business card assignment. it uses the vuforia ar engine
+This is the repo for my AR business card project.